Associate MEMBERS

 Research topic

-Building on my sociology dissertation, which I defended in 2025 and which focused on the decision to undergo bariatric surgery (or obesity surgery) for weight loss, my research focuses, at the intersection of health and disease (chronic disease), on the body—and specifically the body that deviates from the norm (particularly in the case of obesity)—as well as on the identity-related and bodily strategies and social processes that individuals employ within the context of their therapeutic care.
+Building on my sociology dissertation, which I defended in 2025 and which focused on the decision to undergo bariatric surgery (or obesity surgery) for weight loss, my research focuses, at the intersection of health and illness (chronic illness), on the body—and specifically the non-conforming body (particularly in the case of obesity)—as well as on the identity-related and bodily strategies and social processes that individuals employ within the context of their therapeutic care.

 Keywords